Bi-Lipschitz quasiconformal extensions: The bi-Lipschitz extension in the Euclidean metric

 \begin{theorem} Every bi-Lipschitz embedding $f:\mathbb R \to \mathbb C$ in the Euclidean metric extends to a bi-Lipschitz self-homeomorphism $F$ of $\mathbb C$ in the Euclidean metric. \end{theorem}

-\begin{remark} An orientation-preserving bi-Lipschitz self-homeomorphism $F$ of $\mathbb C$ in the Euclidean metric is quasiconformal with the complex dilatation $K(F) \leq L(F)^2$, where $L(F)$ is the bi-Lipschitz constant of $F$.
-The bi-Lipschitz property of $F$ as well as that of an embedding $f:\mathbb R \to \mathbb C$ in the Euclidean metric is equivalent to the bi-Lipschitz property in the spherical metric.
-Indeed, assuming that $F(0)=0$ by an affine translation, we see that $|F(z)|/|z|$ is uniformly bounded from above and below in both cases.
-Thus, we may extend the bi-Lipschitz property of $F$ in this sense to the Riemann sphere $\widehat {\mathbb C}$ by setting $F(\infty)=\infty$.
+\begin{remark} An orientation-preserving bi-Lipschitz self-homeomorphism $F$ of $\mathbb C$ in the Euclidean metric is quasiconformal with a maximal dilatation $K(F) \leq L(F)^2$, where $L(F)$ is the bi-Lipschitz constant of $F$.
+The bi-Lipschitz property of $F$ as well as that of an embedding $f:\mathbb R \to \mathbb C$ in the Euclidean metric is equivalent to the bi-Lipschitz property in the spherical metric (see \cite[Section 7]{Tu}).
+Indeed, assuming that $F(0)=0$ by an affine translation, we can see that $|F(z)|/|z|$ is uniformly bounded from above and below in both cases.
+Thus, we can extend the bi-Lipschitz property of $F$ to the Riemann sphere $\widehat {\mathbb C}$ in the spherical metric by setting $F(\infty)=\infty$.
 Moreover, this property is invariant under a M\"obius transformation. \end{remark}

-In addition, a bi-Lipschitz self-homeomorphism of $\mathbb C$ in the Euclidean metric satisfies the bi-Lipschitz property on a half-plane or a disk in the hyperbolic metric.
+Additionally, a bi-Lipschitz self-homeomorphism of $\mathbb C$ in the Euclidean metric satisfies the bi-Lipschitz property on a half-plane or a disk in the hyperbolic metric.

 \begin{proposition} If $F:\mathbb C \to \mathbb C$ is a bi-Lipschitz homeomorphism in the Euclidean metric, then $F|_{\mathbb H}$ and $F|_{\mathbb H^*}$ are bi-Lipschitz homeomorphisms in the hyperbolic metrics. \end{proposition}